-Perform these maintenance procedures according to the Preventative Maintenance Schedule.
+Perform these maintenance procedures when indicated by the Preventative Maintenance Schedule.
 Check for the following:

 - Inspect both mount and leg fasteners.
 Check for loose or broken bolts.
-Replace as necessary. - Check mount and leg for fractures, breaks or deformation.
+Replace as necessary. - 2.
+Check mount and leg for fractures, breaks or deformation.
 Replace as necessary. - Check for complete insertion of motor mount.
 Replace as necessary.

-Do not re-torque or reuse existing flange head bolts.
+DO NOT re-torque or reuse existing flange head bolts.
 These bolts are factory set to the specified torque.
 If bolts are loose or damaged, they must be replaced with the new bolts.
 Failure to comply may result in equipment or property damage.